TimeSynth/TimeSynth/README.md

 # TimeSynth
 _Multipurpose Library for Synthetic Time Series_

+**Please cite as:**
+J. R. Maat, A. Malali, and P. Protopapas, “TimeSynth: A Multipurpose Library for Synthetic Time Series in Python,” 2017.
+[Online].
+Available: http://github.com/TimeSynth/TimeSynth

 **TimeSynth** is an open source library for generating synthetic time series for model testing.
 The library can generate regular and irregular time series.
 The architecture allows the user to match different signals with different architectures allowing